California Transparency in Supply Chains Act: What it is and who it impacts

 - Use our leading social audit, SMETA, to assess your suppliers for modern slavery and human trafficking risks.

-- Establish remediation and corrective action plans for suppliers not in compliance with company standards on human trafficking and modern slavery.
+- Establish solutions, remedy and corrective action plans for suppliers not complying with company standards on human trafficking and modern slavery.

 - Use our reporting tools to publish your efforts and make the disclosures.